SAP/karma-ui5/docs/migrate-v1.md

  }
 ```

+#### Configure a URL

-When using the [UI5 Tooling](https://github.com/SAP/ui5-tooling), this plugin will automatically use the installed dependencies to make them available within Karma.
+When **using the [UI5 Tooling](https://github.com/SAP/ui5-tooling)**, this plugin will automatically use the installed dependencies to make them available within Karma.
 This means that there is no need to start a separate server.

-But when not using the [UI5 Tooling](https://github.com/SAP/ui5-tooling) you need to specify an URL where to load UI5 from.
+But when **not using** the [UI5 Tooling](https://github.com/SAP/ui5-tooling) you need to specify an URL where to load UI5 from.
-Compared to the previous `path` configuration, it must **not** include the `resources/sap-ui-core.js` path segment.
+Compared to the previous `path` configuration, it must **not** include the `resources/sap-ui-core.js` path segment:
 ```diff
  {